Wisconsin Music Educators Association

 • Workshops

-Created and taught by real teachers, this is the authentic professional development experience that will really transform your work.
-Come experience the energy and excitement of creative, passionate K-12 music teachers, new and veteran, instrumental, general and vocal all in one place.
+Created and taught by real teachers, this is an authentic professional development experience that will really transform your work.
+Come experience the energy and excitement of creative, passionate K-12 music teachers, new and veteran, instrumental, general, vocal and studio educators all in one place.

 Watch demonstration classes taught by master teachers